Mokmokhi/Pacman/DFD.md

 ### In-game UI

 During game, a game event, such as game pause and game end, can be called by different systems, like UI Manager and Player Controller.
 For instance, a game end event can be invoked by the UI Manager when a player clicked the end button in pause panel or by the Player Controller when a player health is below 0.
 UI Manager handles all the game events in game and ...

+### Player Control

+For the data flow of the player control, the game will receive signals from the user's input device and perform different actions.
+For example, the user can move Pacman and change its vision using a keyboard and mouse, also one can pause the game by pressing the "Esc" key.
+On moving, the game checks for any collisions to update the player's state.
+The player state (transform, "isPowered", remaining pellets, etc.) will be saved and output to the engine.